This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 1 lb. chicken, cut into small cubes
+- 1 lb (500g) chicken breast, cut into small cubes

 - 3 tablespoons cooking oil

-- 2 cloves garlic (sliced thinly)
+- 2 cloves garlic, sliced thinly

 - 8 slices ginger

-- 2 red chilies (seeded and finely sliced)
+- 2 red chilies, seeded and sliced

 Marinade: